Ché Adams

-Ché Zach Everton Fred Adams (born 13 July 1996) is a professional footballer who plays as a forward for club Torino and the Scotland national team.
+Che Sac Everton Fred Adams (born 13 July 1996), known as Ché Adams, is a professional footballer who plays as a forward for club Torino and the Scotland national team.

 Adams began his senior career in non-league football with Oadby Town and Ilkeston before moving into the Football League with Sheffield United in late 2014.
 He made 47 League One appearances before signing for Championship club Birmingham City in August 2016.
 After three seasons with Birmingham, he moved to Southampton in July 2019.
+He joined Italian club Torino in July 2024.

 Adams represented his native England at under-20 level in 2015.
 He qualifies for Scotland by descent and made his senior debut in 2021.
 At UEFA Euro 2020 he became the first non-white player to play for Scotland at the finals of a major tournament.